odoo/odoo/doc/reference/views.rst

   the list view)
 ``class``
+  adds HTML classes to the root HTML element of the Kanban view ``group_create`` whether the "Add a new column" bar is visible or not.
+Default: true.
+``group_delete``
+  whether groups can be deleted via the context menu.
+Default: true.
+``group_edit``
+  whether groups can be edited via the context menu.
+Default: true.
+``quick_create``
-  adds HTML classes to the root HTML element of the Kanban view ``quick_create`` whether it should be possible to create records without switching to the form view.
+  whether it should be possible to create records without switching to the form view.
 By default, ``quick_create`` is enabled when the Kanban view is